RyotaMitaraiWeb/Flashcards/src/views/Decks/README.md

 A special message is displayed to the user if there are no decks to be shown whatsoever.

+## Search
+This page can be accessed by pressing "Enter" on the menu's search field (as long as the field is not empty).
+The search page displays all decks whose titles contain the user's input.
+The search is case insensitive.

 ## Details
 This page displays details about a deck (title, description, creation date, update date if there is such) and allows the user to interact with it in various ways.